LukasZahradnik/PyNeuraLogic/docs/evaluation.rst

 .. note::

-    It is more efficient to pass into evaluator pre-built dataset if it is used passed in more than once (it will prevent redundant dataset building).
+    It is more efficient to pass into evaluator pre-built dataset if it is used more than once (it will prevent redundant dataset building).

 Settings Instance